cyberomin/cyberomin.github.io/_posts/2016-07-26-tech-at-konga.markdown

 ### Logging and Monitoring
 Logging is at the core of every service that we build at Konga, they give us a window into what’s happening at every point in time.
 Data is collected and indexed at near real-time into an ELK(Elasticsearch Kibana Logstash) stack for future search and analysis.

 NewRelic is the resident guardian angel to all our servers.
-We really on it heavily for health checks and application level introspection; slow queries, long running processes, etc.  We rely on Splunk’s MINT(Mobile Intelligence) for our mobile apps monitoring; crash report, analytics, performance, etc. It gives us a high-level overview into our operational intelligence.
+We rely on it heavily for health checks and application level introspection; slow queries, long running processes, etc.  We rely on Splunk’s MINT(Mobile Intelligence) for our mobile apps monitoring; crash report, analytics, performance, etc. It gives us a high-level overview into our operational intelligence.

 ### Deployment
 Deployment and configuration management is done using Chef via AWS’s OpsWorks.
 We write our custom recipes and manage them using version control — git.
 Chef is a battle tested in infrastructure automation tool.